mabel-dev/mabel/README.md

 ## mabel is a Data Engineering platform designed to run in serverless environments.

-**mabel** has no server component, **mabel** just runs when you need it making it ideal for deployments to platforms like Kubernetes, Cloud Run and Knative.
+**mabel** has no server component, **mabel** just runs when you need it making it ideal for deployments to platforms like Kubernetes, GCP Cloud Run, AWS Fargate and Knative.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/mabel-dev/mabel/blob/master/LICENSE)
 [![Status](https://img.shields.io/badge/status-beta-yellowgreen)](https://github.com/mabel-dev/mabel)